Email Scam Definition

 Email is one of the most beneficial ways to communicate with anyone.
 But it is also a primary tool used by attackers to steal money, account credentials, and sensitive information.
 Email scams come in many forms including:

-If users interact with the email scammer and provide sensitive information, it can cause long-term issues for your organization, including identity theft, financial loss and data corruption.
+If users interact with the email scammer and provide sensitive information, it can cause long-term issues for your organisation, including identity theft, financial loss and data corruption.

 Email scammers use several strategies to bypass email defences and trick users into divulging information or running malicious code.
 Some scam emails include a link to an attacker-controlled malicious website where the attacker collects sensitive data from victims.
 When one method stops working, attackers often revise their approach to improve the number of targeted users affected by their scams.